 You can choose these combinations to add more weight to your affidavits:

 1. Affidavit 1 from either parent.

 2. Affidavit 2 from a close relative or neighbor who is older than you in age preferably by about 4-5 years.
 This can be your father’s or mother’s brother/sister or anyone who witnessed your birth.

-You can use the birth certificate even if your own name is missing in the birth certificate.
+You can use the birth certificate even if your own name is missing from the birth certificate.
 You can write it by hand.

-It is okay if your last name is missing in the birth certificate.
+It is okay if your last name is missing from the birth certificate.

-The birth certificate with missing parent’s last name or misspellings is also acceptable.
+A birth certificate with a missing parent’s last name or misspellings is also acceptable.

-If you want to be on an absolutely safe side, you can get the two affidavits as mentioned above, and submit them.
+If you want to be on the absolutely safe side, you can get the two affidavits mentioned above, and submit them.